pombredanne/npm-plugin/README.md

 ### 2) run whitesource

-Locate the project you want to build and run whitesource from the project root. make sure there is a **package.json** file in the project root before running whitesource
+Locate the project you want to build and run whitesource from the project root. make sure you have both a **package.json** file and the **whitesource.config.json** file you created in located at project root before running whitesource run command:

 ```bash
 $ whitesource run